th317erd/cmded/README.md

 ### `@notes`

 An `@notes` key, with a value that is an array of strings, will show a list of notes at the end of your help output.

-### `@title`

-Used for sub commands.
-This specifies some short title to show for the sub command.
-The sub command will then have its own `help` sub scope to fully describe the usage of the sub command.
-If not provided, this will just fallback to some sane default, showing the user how to invoke the sub command.

 ### `@see`